About Finchley Dog Walker aka Derek Chambers

 I understand your dog’s body language.

-As I’ve been around dogs for many years and have my own pets, too, I’m more highly in tune with a dog’s body language and can usually predict when a canine is likely to bite or is frightened.
+As I’ve been around dogs for many years and have my pets, I’m more highly in tune with a dog’s body language and can usually predict when a canine is likely to bite or is frightened.

 I will also often notice changes in your dog’s health before you do, such as a limp, rashes or insect bites.
 If I notice anything untoward, I will alert you so that you can take further advice from your Vet if needed.